 Worried about keeping your kids healthy?
 Not being dirty enough could be the problem.
 New research shows excessive hygiene might lead to the increase of antibiotic-resistant bacteria.

-A new study conducted by the Institute of Environmental Biotechnology at TU Graz has found that highly controlled spaces which are kept excessively clean have an increased rate of antibiotic resistance in microbes.
+A study conducted by the Institute of Environmental Biotechnology at TU Graz has found that highly controlled spaces which are kept excessively clean have an increased rate of antibiotic resistance in microbes.
 It also found that spaces which were excessively clean were prone to decreased microbial diversity.

 photo: Nicole De Khors via Burst